patchandpray/ansible-callback-plugin/README.md

 The plugin will record the play and upon detecting a succesfull or failed task will be triggered to store the output of that task and send it using the python requests module to an API endpoint.

-Configuration of the plugin will occur via plugin\_config.ini to be placed next to the plugin itself.
+Configuration of the plugin is done by passing extra\_vars to the playbook that will use the callback plugin.

 We will be using a mock api server to be found in the api\_server directory to handle the requests that we send to it to demonstrate the working of the callback plugin.